palantir/atlasdb/docs/isolation_levels.md

 FEKETE 2005: "Making snapshot isolation serializable"

-The main inspiration is that an SI transaction that has the same values it read at it's startTs and it's commitTs is serializable.
-This can be seen by making every read only transaction happen instantly as though it did all it's work at it's startTs.
-Every write transaction can be seen to do all it's work instantly at it's commitTs.
+The main inspiration is that an SI transaction that has the same values it read at its startTs and its commitTs is serializable.
+This can be seen by making every read only transaction happen instantly as though it did all its work at its startTs.
+Every write transaction can be seen to do all its work instantly at its commitTs.
 We know that write SI transactions don't actually work this way, they read values at their startTs.
 However if we ensure these reads are exactly the same at commitTs then we can act like all the work was done instantly at the commitTs.